Welcome to Middle School

 SPEECH & DEBATE

 This course introduces students to the world of competitive speech and debate, teaching students the skills of basic communication and persuasion.
 Students also learn how to conduct research using databases and think tanks from around the globe, how to organize and formulate arguments, and how to argue effectively for any ideas which they are given to defend.
 Additionally, debaters travel to tournaments throughout the year to compete against fellow debaters from around the nation; Westridge Debate boasts several State Championships and our Middle School team ranks in the top 15 in the nation.

 Semester-long courses offered in both 7th and 8th grades provide Middle Schoolers with an introduction to theatre arts.
 Students build a trusting and supportive ensemble through collaboration exercises and theatre games, and they have the opportunity to participate in almost every aspect of the art form including acting, analysis, and critique.
 Our hands-on theatrical production curriculum also exposes students to stage management and scenic, properties, and costume design.

 CODING & GAME DESIGN

-In our STEAM Projects (Science, Technology, Engineering, Arts, Math) elective for 8th graders, students delve into the science of photography, explore the world of sound and musical instruments through mathematics and physics, and develop a fundamental understanding of electricity.
+In our STEAM Projects (Science, Technology, Engineering, Arts, Math) elective, students delve into the science of photography, explore the world of sound and musical instruments through mathematics and physics, and develop a fundamental understanding of electricity.
 Students utilize our STEAMWork Design Studio to build and test a variety of machines they create to explore the concepts of aerodynamics, forces, and energy.

 Human Development gives girls at both grade levels the opportunity to learn about issues that impact their social, emotional, and physical lives, in and out of school.
 Through conversations and activities, girls are empowered with accurate information while exploring their own values and beliefs.
 Parents are encouraged to participate in these conversations by engaging their daughters in discussions about their own family values, a focus that is continually emphasized.